 On entry to Key Stage One, children continue to learn to read and write through the daily delivery of the Read Write Inc. programme, building on the grapheme to phoneme correspondences learnt in the foundation stage.
 Composition of sentences is developed further throughout the Year One curriculum, particularly in the humanities.

-Our children leave us as confident readers, with a love of books and an understanding that reading is the foundation to wider learning, and a secure understanding of the writing process, including genre, purpose, form and audience.
-But more than that, they will have developed a wider vocabulary and improved their ability to orate their thinking which will allow them to communicate effectively in the future, both in their continued education and more widely as an engaged member of our society.
+Our children leave us as confident readers, with a love of books and an understanding that reading is the foundation to wider learning; additionally, our children develop a secure understanding of the writing process, including how to write accurately and effectively for different reasons.
+But more than that, they will have developed a wider vocabulary and improved their ability to orate their thinking, which will allow them to communicate effectively in the future, both in their continued education and more widely as an engaged member of our society.

 [1] https://www.yorkmead.co.uk/toplevel